|

 Festival, held in Bethel, NY, in mid-August of 1969.
 I was there, and

-I've written my memories here of what had to be the best party ever on Planet
+I've written my memories here of what had to have been the best party ever on Planet

 Earth.
 I doubt anyone who was at Woodstock was ever quite the